salbowic/Java-platform/README.md

 # Java-platform
-A multimedia platform supporting the teaching process.
-Mobile and web applications created with Java. connected to database created with SQL.
+A multimedia platform supporting the learning process.
+Mobile and web applications created with Java connected to database created with SQL.